-Teach East is a School-Centred Initial Teacher Training provider (SCITT).
-We offer a route into teaching that prepares you for a career in education.
+Teach East is a School-Centred Initial Teacher Training provider (SCITT); we offer a route into teaching that prepares you for a career in education.
 Most of your time will be spent in schools in Peterborough learning from experienced teachers.
-One day each week you will attend taught sessions at our dedicated training centre.
-Our training centres include Arthur Mellows Village College and other schools across Peterborough.
-Here, the best local teachers will share their expertise and knowledge with you.
+One day each week you will attend taught sessions in our dedicated training classrooms at Manor Drive Secondary Academy.
+Our training facilitators represent the very best in expertise from schools across Peterborough - the best local teachers will share their expertise and knowledge with you.
 They will provide you with the theory and pedagogy you need to be a confident, accomplished teacher.

 Why choose a SCITT provider for Teacher Training?

 School-Centred Initial Teacher Training allows you to spend more time in school than other training routes.
-We will provide you with a school-based mentor.
-They will guide you through your placements.
-To get you ready they will show you what best practice looks like and teaching alongside you to develop your skills and confidence in front of a class.
+We will provide you with a school-based mentor in your placement settings, who will support and guide you through your placements.
+To get you ready they will show you what effective practice looks like and teach alongside you to develop your skills and confidence in front of a class.
 Once you feel ready to teach on your own, they will support you to review and improve your practice, until you are the very best teacher you can be.

 How is a SCITT different from a PGCE?